COVID, PEST, and the CEO/CMO relationship

 CMO remits need to be broad enough to be effective

 The two parties may need to meet to speak daily at times of intense of change, but as a minimum monthly.
 Bearing in mind all plans change on first contact, having the ability to understand data signals and having the necessary agility at a corporate level to adapt quickly is key.

 The modern day CMO is a key hire to any financial services firm.
 The whole executive team need to work on the strategic plan, but it’s for the CMO to engage the market in what have been hard times, and what may be even harder times.
 GDP growth has been weak since the financial crisis for many EU economies (including the soon to be ex-EU member) and like many service industries, firms often struggle for points of differentiation.
 Therefore, an ability to grab market share from the competition is essential, and ensuring the customer is constantly engaged imperative.
 Times have changed and perhaps the future belongs to the marketeers and the technologists.

 Established in 2010 by Simon Roderick, a recruiter with 20 years City recruitment experience, Fram Search is a specialist financial services recruitment consultancy.
 We focus on permanent and interim recruitment in the UK & internationally.

-Our Sales & Marketing Practice provides high quality contingent and retained recruitment to boutiques and global brands.
-We have long established relationships and access to deep talent pools.
-Fram takes a highly consultative approach, and we have a quality over quantity ethos.
-We are proud that our contingent fill rate is nearly twice the industry average and we augment our retained search methodology with rigorous psychometric testing.
-Champions of diversity & inclusion, all staff have undertaken unconscious bias training.
+Our Sales & Marketing Practice provides high quality contingent and retained recruitment services to boutiques and global brands.
+We have long established relationships, outstanding market knowledge, and access to deep talent pools.
+Fram takes a highly consultative approach, combining outstanding tech with a human approach.
+We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.

 Share this Post